ActurialCapital/acturialcapital-docs/docs/api_reference/strategy/exposures.md

 ) ‑> Union[pandas.core.series.Series, opendesk.strategy.Strategy]
 ```

-Aggregate exposures by summing each units using a predetermined function `func`.
+Aggregate exposures by aggregating each units using a predetermined function `func`.

 ### Parameters